convince-project/smc_ros_gazebo_plugins/README.md

 [--------------------------------------------------] 0%  (S: 88 F: 40 U: 0)
 ```

-Once finished, the xterm terminal running smc_storm should report a result similar to the following one:
+Once finished, the XTerm terminal running smc_storm should report a result similar to the following one:
 ```
 ============= SMC Results =============
         N. of times target reached:     271